What is sales and operations planning (S&OP)?

 S&OP consists of several steps, usually carried out in monthly meetings.
 The names and numbers of the steps in each company's planning process vary, but all have the following in common, in order:

-- Reconciliation: aligning demand and production plans, ensuring that they meet financial requirements and company objectives and preparing recommendations; and
+- Reconciliation.
+Aligning demand and production plans, ensuring they meet financial requirements and company objectives and preparing recommendations.

 S&OP is closely related to, and often a component of, integrated business planning (IBP), a more comprehensive and long-term planning process that collects the plans of every department and ties them to the company's financial performance and strategy.

 Besides improving forecast accuracy, S&OP can cut inventory costs, which, in turn, can boost working capital by tying up less money in inventory.
 S&OP can also increase revenue and market share by improving the effectiveness of new products and marketing initiatives.